pocomane/MiSTer_misc/README.md

 `Scripts` and `Links` directories to be easly recalled.
 The difference between the two directories is that the `Links` will contain proper links, while the `Scripts` one will contain wrapper script that perform some auxiliary work ( change the current dir, and wait a keypress at the end).
+Note, by default, `Scripts` and `Links` directories are the same, so you get a single directory with a mix of wrappers and links.

 TODO : implement automatic boot script ! ?